 Legal Challenges Threaten Implementation

 The 2024 ban faces legal challenges that could delay or weaken its implementation.
-The legal deadlines guide explains why timing matters in asbestos cases.
+The legal deadlines guide explains why timing matters in these cases.

 Fifth Circuit Challenge